EL9150/Inventory-System/README.md

 5. Save the "config.ini" file.

 # Running the Application
-1. Open Visual Studio 2022.

-2. Navigate to the root directory of the cloned project and open "MyForm.h" to access the Windows Forms GUI.

-3. Before running the application, build the project to ensure there are no errors.

-4. Once the build is successful, run the application using Visual Studio 2022.
+1. Navigate to the "inventory_system" directory (the folder that contains "MyForm.h").

+2. Click on "inventory_system.exe".

-5. The Inventory Management System GUI will appear, allowing you to manage your inventory with ease.
+3. The Inventory Management System GUI will appear, allowing you to manage your inventory with ease.

 # Contributions
 Contributions to this project are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.